magbw/web_scraping_workshop/content/3-APIs.md

 Web APIs are generally used find and deliver data.
-While researchers can easily interpret information on a web page, we need to tell the computer what data to look for.
+While researchers can easily interpret information on a web page, we need to tell the computer which data points to look for.
 APIs provide data in a form that computers can understand and use (we call this machine-readable data).

 While you can just type an API request into the location box of your web browser, most of the time requests and responses will be handled by a computer script or program.
 APIs don't care what programming language you use as long as you structure requests in the way they expect. (https://glam-workbench.net/trove/)